 How To Stay Safe on Zoom

-Zoom has added more videoconferencing users this year than in all of 2019 thanks to coronavirus.
+Zoom has added more videoconferencing users this year than in all of 2019, thanks to the coronavirus.
 With such huge growth over the last few weeks, a light has been cast on Zoom’s security flaws.
 Having suffered breaches in their security, Zoom developers have even halted any work on new features to try and overcome their issues!
 Many people are drawn to Zoom by how easy to use it is and the ability to see up to 49 users on one screen.
 A feature Microsoft Team is still developing!

 As a host, it is your responsibility to secure your video meetings.
 So, what measures can you put in place to secure your Zoom video meetings?